Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 In order to be successful in the role of Materials Controller you will need to demonstrate the following:

-• Excellent verbal and written English.
+• Excellent English in both verbal and written form.

 Training & Knowledge

-• EASA Part 145 course can be provided.
+• EASA PART 145 course can be provided.

-• Knowledge of goods-in inspection and airworthiness certification is an advantage.
+• Knowledge of Goods in inspection and airworthiness certification is an advantage.

-• Ongoing training provided as required.
+• On-going training provided as required.

 Requirements for the role: Training Certificates, Updated CV (preferably in Word format).
 You must hold the Right to Work/Settled Status in the UK – proof is required as part of our shortlisting process.